Free 2-4 day delivery | No minimum purchase required

 Many of you reading this may have an older fur baby you want to train.
 You've heard the adage that "you can't teach an old dog new tricks," and you're concerned; is that true?
 Are you stuck?

-The truth is, you can always train a dog, pretty much no matter how old they are.
+The truth is, with rare exceptions, you can always train a dog, pretty much no matter how old they are.
+I discussed this in detail in my post is it ever too late to socialize an old dog.

-Elderly senior dogs may not be trainable, especially if they're suffering from health issues or cognitive decline, but healthy adult dogs are perfectly trainable; it just takes more work and more dedication.
+Elderly senior dogs for example may not be trainable, especially if they're suffering from health issues or cognitive decline, but healthy adult dogs are perfectly trainable; it just takes more work and more dedication.

 Now that you know how to train your fur baby to stay by your side, you have one more question to ask yourself.